Householding · ·

 By the time we moved from Hong Kong to Portugal, I carried and bore him daughter number three.
 He was relieved I gave him another girl.

-After moving from Hong Kong, I kept CNY presents for my girls as much as I could.
+I’d create CNY for my girls as much as I could.

-I'd get him to hang lanterns.
+I'd have him hang lanterns.

 I’d dress the girls in traditional Chinese jackets,

-my daughters identifying Chinese one moment and German the next, seamlessly switching cultures in a single breath, speaking more languages than he and I combined.
+my daughters identifying Chinese one moment and German the next,

 This Chinese New Year we're in an Airbnb close to the Atlantic outside of Bordeaux.